crawl/qw/README.md

 rune on the level has been obtained.
 Other types of unreachable areas, transporters, and runed doors don't prevent qw from considering a level autoexplored.
-If qw must travel through unexplored levels that aren't part of its current game plan, it will explore only as much as necessary to find the necessary stairs and then take them.
+If qw must travel through unexplored levels that aren't part of its current gameplan, it will explore only as much as necessary to find the necessary stairs and then take them.
 This behaviour includes situations like being shafted.

-For Hell branches, game plans like `Rune:Geh`, `Rune:Tar`, etc. are good choices, since they have qw dive to and get the rune while exploring as little as possible of the final level.
-For a branch like Slime, a game plan of `Slime:5` is better, since it makes qw dive through Slime but explore Slime:5 fully to obtain the loot after the Royal Jelly is dead.
+For Hell branches, gameplans like `Rune:Geh`, `Rune:Tar`, etc. are good choices, since they have qw dive to and get the rune while exploring as little as possible of the final level.
+For a branch like Slime, a gameplan of `Slime:5` is better, since it makes qw dive through Slime but explore Slime:5 fully to obtain the loot after the Royal Jelly is dead.